garbagetown/guideline/source_en/Overview/FrameworkStack.rst

 The project which does not contain the Java source code, only defines library dependencies.

-In addition, project dependencies are follow:
+In addition, project dependencies are as follows:

 .. figure:: images_FrameworkStack/FrameworkStackProjectDependencies.png
     :width: 75%